javierlopezrodriguez/learning-pytorch/1_mnist_vae/README.md

 - un-hardcode the num_workers for the data loaders (now it is at 16)
 - checkpointing
 - batch finder and learning rate finder
+- save hyperparameters in the lightning (data) modules
+- add additional arguments
 - keep reading